easazade/faker_x/CONTRIBUTING.md

 **NOTE:** read the console logs it might tell you to run it again.

 ### Side Notes :
-With DataSources that use builder methods to generate the value we can use builder methods of other DataSources in them. for example:
+**NOTE:** With DataSources that use builder methods to generate the value we can use builder methods of other DataSources in them. for example:

 ```dart